 - Changes to accounting systems

-The above information should hopefully help businesses to understand the requirements and potential implications of these far-reaching tax changes in the UAE.
-Further information is expected to be released by July 2022.
+The above information should hopefully help businesses understand the requirements and potential implications of these far-reaching tax changes in the UAE.
+Further information changes are expected.